OttawaESS/client-ess-site/src/pages/events/upcoming-and-recurring.md

         #### Guides

         If you want to put your leadership skills to the test and help us welcome in our new students, keep an eye on our social media and website throughout the summer to see when applications are released.

-        Apply here until June 12, 2022: https://docs.google.com/forms/d/e/1FAIpQLSewrVhvco_RQwgBPV3LuqdRVt7ZFE3OTu8fStrXcUSbLbSB-g/viewform
+(Applications for 2022 are closed)

         #### 101ers